AdobeDocs/id-service.en/help/release-notes/notes-2017.md

 * Fixed a Chrome-related bug that caused the ID service to throw an error when clicking the back button in that browser.
 * The ID service now re-fires ID syncs when the region ID in the event call response changes.
-* Added new documentation, [Content Security Policies and the Experience Cloud ID Service](/help/reference/csp.md#concept-968c423a7392479db0a0d821ae9783e3), that explains how to whitelist calls to Adobe domains used by the ID service.
+* Added new documentation, [Content Security Policies and the Experience Platform Identity Service](/help/reference/csp.md#concept-968c423a7392479db0a0d821ae9783e3), that explains how to whitelist calls to Adobe domains used by the ID service.

 ## Version 2.4 {#section-f4d1608dd8894f558a92b82e83321200}